-&lt;sup>3 in addition in 2014 the Bank and Brokerage house paid out Deferred cash award with interest and Long-term phantom shares award with dividends to the employees who were not covered by the Policy in 2014.
-The full cost of the payouts of Deferred cash awards and Long-term phantom awards in 2014 is included in Financial Report.
+4 in addition in 2015 the Bank and Brokerage house paid out Deferred cash award with interest and Long-term phantom shares award with dividends to the employees who were not covered by the Policy in 2015.
+The full cost of the payouts of Deferred cash awards and Long-term phantom awards in 2015 is included in Financial Report.